Is it too early to start thinking about Christmas? When it comes to marketing, it's never too early.

-For instance, few businesses miss an opportunity to cash in on celebrations like Christmas and Chanukah, but other minority faith holidays that may be going on at or around the same time (or at other times) are very commonly overlooked, other than by business that specifically serve that niche of buyers.
+For instance, few businesses miss an opportunity to cash in on celebrations like Christmas and Chanukah, but other minority faith holidays that may be going on at or around the same time (or at other times) are very commonly overlooked, other than by business that specifically serves that niche of buyers.

 Including and even specially targeting these demographics tends to be very profitable, and leads to a high level of brand loyalty and positive perception amongst those prospects too, particularly if they're commonly overlooked by other competitors.

 Additionally and in a related vein, targeting prospects who don't celebrate a holiday at all when the majority do is another potentially lucrative revenue stream that can result in a high level of uptake in terms of your ratio of pitches to conversions.

 For instance, if your business is open when the majority of others won't be (like many movie theaters on Christmas day) push that angle hard at demographics that don't celebrate Christmas or actively avoid holiday participation.